Rhesa Barksdale: Federal judicial service

 On November 17, 1989, President George H. W. Bush nominated Barksdale to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Alvin Benjamin Rubin.
 Barksdale was confirmed by the United States Senate on March 9, 1990, and received his commission on March 12, 1990.
 Barksdale took senior status on August 8, 2009.

-Personal
+Personal life

 A resident of Jackson, Mississippi, Barksdale is the brother of former Netscape Communications Corporation CEO Jim Barksdale.